utexas-bwi/bwi_lab/bwi_local/README.rst

 Compress and upload bag files to the main BWI server.
 The bags are normally stored in ``~/.ros/bwi/bwi_logging`` for the current user.
 The compressed bags are stored in a subdirectory named ``compressed``, and the uncompressed files deleted.
+With the ``-k`` option, successfully-uploaded compressed bags are saved in a subdirectory named ``kept``.

 Usage
 '''''